 9. Prevents Atherosclerosis and Heart Attack

 Excessive fat deposition can cause thickening of the human artery wall resulting in Atherosclerosis.
 Heart attacks are caused due to the hardening of the artery walls.
 Spinach is rich in Lutein content which prevents thickening of the walls of arteries, thus reducing the risk of heart attack.
-Besides, spinach contains a high-quality nitrite which not only helps in preventing the occurrence of a heart attack but also cures the heart diseases associated with fat deposition.
+Besides, spinach has a high-quality nitrite which not only helps in preventing the occurrence of a heart attack but also cures the heart diseases associated with fat deposition.

 10. Anti-inflammatory Properties